damien-dupre/dcu-r-tutorials/slides/slide_05_02.md

 The console is the heart of R. Here is where R actually evaluates code.
 At the beginning of the console you’ll see the character `>`.
 This is a prompt that tells you that R is ready for new code.
 You can type code directly into the console after the prompt and get an immediate response.
 For example, if you type `1+1` into the console and press enter, you’ll see that R immediately gives an output of 2.

-The different status of the R console were presented in the DCU R Tutorial 1, don't hesitate to have a second look at it.
+The different statuses of the R console were presented in the DCU R Tutorial 1, don't hesitate to have a second look at it.

 <img src="img_05_02_05.png" width="75%">